danniliustat/bigcare/README.md

 ### Required GWAS Tools
 In GWAS analysis, we also use additional command-line tools to handle large scale datasets.
 The primary tools we use in this course are **PLINK** and **IMPUTE2**.
 Participants need to install these tools on your own laptops before calling them.

 Before you install, you need to check whether these tools are compatible to run on your laptop system.
 Usually, bioinformatics analyses are run on computational servers with Linux system given the large data volumn and high computational power required.
 So most bioinformatic programs are developed for Linux and only some of them are available to run on personal laptops.
-Specically for the tools used in our course, **PLINK** is compatible with Windows, macOS, and Linux, while **IMPUTE2** is only available for macOS and Linux users.
-We also use another tool, Eigensoft, in "2_Summary_of_Data_Preprocess...", but this tool can only be executed on a Linux operating system.
+For the tools used in our course, **PLINK** is compatible with Windows, macOS, and Linux, while **IMPUTE2** is only available for macOS and Linux users.
+We also use another tool, Eigensoft, in "ch2_Summary_of_Data_Preprocess...", but this tool can only be executed on a Linux operating system.
+We will directly show the codes and outputs for Eigensoft so you don't have to run it.

 **Installation instructions**

 You can find installation packages for PLINK and IMPUTE2 in your downloaded "bigcare-main/Tools" folder.
 You need to locate the corresponding program ZIP files that are suitable for your laptop system then unzip it before use.

 - **For macOS users**: You can run both PLINK and IMPUTE2.
-  PLINK installation ZIP file can be found in "/bigcare/Tools/PLINK/plink_mac_20230116.zip".
+  PLINK installation ZIP file can be found in "/bigcare-main/Tools/PLINK/plink_mac_20230116.zip".
 Unzip this file by double-click and a folder "plink_mac_20230116" will be created.
 The PLINK program file "plink" is within this folder.
-You can call PLINK program in RStudio terminal by specifying the absolute path to this "plink" file: `/path/to/bigcare-main/Tools/PLINK/plink_mac_20230116/plink`.
+You can call PLINK program in RStudio Terminal by specifying the absolute path to this "plink" file: `/path/to/bigcare-main/Tools/PLINK/plink_mac_20230116/plink`.
 Similar for IMPUTE2, you can unzip the installation ZIP file for macOS in "/bigcare-main/Tools/IMPUTE2/impute_v2.3.2_MacOSX_Intel.tgz".
 IMPUTE2 program can be called with `/path/to/bigcare-main/Tools/IMPUTE2/impute_v2.3.2_MacOSX_Intel/impute2`.
 An example of codes in RStudio Terminal is as below:
   ```
   cd /path/to/bigcare-main
   ./Tools/PLINK/plink_mac_20230116/plink --help